flyingcircusio/doc/src/reference/security/data-protection.rst

 username and a cryptographic measure (e.g. a private/public key scheme) or a password, depending on the applicability.

-Users with a Flying Circus account are required to manage their password securely: Passwords must not be compromised if a device is being accessed unauthorizedly (logically or physically).
+Users with a Flying Circus account are required to manage their password securely: Passwords must not become compromised if a device is being accessed unauthorizedly (logically or physically).
 Things to consider are for example: Home directory on a notebook, keychain or password manager software, backups, USB sticks, smartphones.
 Strongly encrypted storage of passwords is permitted and even advised.
 For Flying Circus staff there is a separate *guideline for handling secret authentication information*.

 All hardware machines have emergency root logins which may only be used by :ref:`Flying Circus administrators <administrators>` if regular user authentication is not working correctly.
-Such uses must be documented.
+Such uses are monitored and must be documented.

 All privileged actions need to be securely logged.
 For machines based on our current (NixOS) platform, this is achieved via a local logging journal, which cannot be tampered with by normal users.
 Additionally systems logs are shipped to a central log server within the same site where the logs are analysed and monitored.

 SSH logins must be performed using SSH keys.
 Password authentication is not allowed and prevented by the system configuration.
 Successful SSH logins to machines are logged, unsuccessful SSH login attempts are not [#log-unsuccessful-attempts]_.
+Excessive unsuccessful SSH login attempts automatically cause a blocking via firewall rules.

 .. _access-control: